18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/building-a-ready-organization/index.md

 - Viewing AI as a plug-and-play technology with immediate returns.
 - Thinking too narrowly about AI applications.

+## Ending

+Preparing your organization to take advantage of ML is a long journey with much careful thought.
+When you start the ML journey, please take note of the three main phases above and the common mistakes.
+Let's build your own ML-ready team!

 <!-- MARKDOWN LINKS & IMAGES -->

 [ready]: /assets/images/ml-skills/the-ultimate-machine-learning-system/building-a-ready-organization/ready.jpg